 In February 2014 I was diagnosed with secondary breast cancer.
-As like my primary breast cancer diagnosis, it was a huge shock.
-Many people don’t understand secondary breast cancer or that it doesn’t actually come back in your breast.
-That would be classed as a local recurrence or another primary breast cancer.
-Mine came back in my lymph nodes in my neck and I ended up with a couple of small spots in my sternum.
-These are the main places it will metastasize to:-
+Like my primary breast cancer diagnosis, it was a huge shock.
+Many people don’t understand secondary breast cancer or that it doesn’t actually come back in your breast (coming back in the same breast would be classed as a local recurrence or in the other breast as another primary breast cancer).
+Mine came back in my lymph nodes in my neck and I ended up with a couple of small (oligo mets) areas in my sternum.
+These are the main places secondary or metastatic breast cancer will metastasize to:-

 - Lymph nodes